 Asian lunch with a view of Doha’s skyline from the 61st floor?
 I’m totally up to it!
-This was exactly why I was ecstatic to dine at one of the finest restaurant in town – Zengo Doha at Kempinski Residences & Suites.
+This was exactly why I was ecstatic to dine at one of the finest restaurants in town – Zengo Doha at Kempinski Residences & Suites.

 Thanks to the recent Eid holidays, I was able to cross Zengo off my dining list.
-Dining at high places has recently been added to my things-to-do here in Qatar.
-And when I mean high, I mean literally high.
+Dining at high places has recently been added to my things to do here in Qatar.
+And when I say high, I mean literally high.

 Since Kempinski is the highest building in West Bay, it certainly is a must in my books.
 The Torch (Aspire Tower) is the highest in Doha, and hopefully, soon I get to check out the tea place there.

 After an ear-popping elevator ride with a few sprinkling of water that came from who-knows-where, I finally arrived at the 61st floor.
-Instantly and enthusiastically greeted by the reception staff of Zengo, she led me to the table where Gerald of Blue Hamburger was already seating.
-One point already to Zengo just for that greeting. 😉
+Instantly and enthusiastically greeted by the reception staff of Zengo, she led me to the table where my friend was already sitting.
+One point already to Zengo just for that greeting.

 As soon as I sat, I finally got to take in not just the glass windows with the famous view of West Bay and Doha’s Corniche, but also the superb interiors of the restaurant.
 Dark wood, paired with blue was the theme.
 Understated elegance.
 A bit manly, but that all the more adds to its charm.